Bayesian Network Structure Discovery Using Large Language Models: Experiments

 \subsection{Evaluation Datasets and Metrics}

-\textbf{Datasets.} We evaluate on ten datasets for Bayesian network structure learning.
+\textbf{Datasets} We evaluate on ten datasets for Bayesian network structure learning.
 Specifically, seven datasets, including Asia, Cancer, Earthquake, Child, Insurance, Alarm, and Hailfinder, are widely used benchmarks in structure learning, from Bnlearn~\citep{bnlearn}.
-The remaining three datasets, blockchain, consequenceCovid (referred to covid hereafter), and disputed3, are from BnRep~\citep{bnrep}.
-We retrieve the metadata of all datasets, including variable names, descriptions, and distributional properties, from the corresponding released packages, except for Insurance, whose description is taken from \citep{long2023causal}.
-For the Earthquake dataset, we primarily report qualitative results by visualizing the learned structure, as no reported results are available for quantitative comparison.
-We provide a summary of all dataset statistics in Table~\ref{table:dataset_details}.
+The remaining three datasets, blockchain, consequenceCovid (referred to covid hereafter), and disputed3, are recent datasets from BnRep~\citep{bnrep}.
+We retrieve all the metadata, including variable names, descriptions, and distributional properties, from the released packages, except for Insurance, whose description is taken from \cite{long2023causal}.
+For the Earthquake dataset, since no quantitative results are available for comparison, we report qualitative evaluation results by visualizing the learned structure.
+We provide a summary of all dataset statistics in Appendix~\ref{appx:datasetdetails}.

-\textbf{Evaluation metrics.} We evaluate both the effectiveness and efficiency of structure learning algorithms.
-For effectiveness, we use two well-established metrics: \textit{\textbf{Structural Hamming Distance (SHD)}} and \textit{\textbf{Normalized Hamming Distance (NHD)}}.
-SHD measures the difference between two graph structures by counting the number of edge insertions, deletions, or reversals needed to transform one graph into the other.
-NHD is a variant of SHD that offers a scale-invariant measure of structural difference by dividing the Hamming distance by the total number of possible edges.
-Following \citep{khatibi2024alcm}, for a graph with $N$ nodes, NHD is calculated as $\sum_{i=1}^N\sum_{j=1}^N\frac{1}{N^2}\cdot \mathbf{1}(E_{ij}\neq \hat{E}_{{ij}})$, where $E_{ij}$ and $\hat{E}_{ij}$ denote the presence or absence of an edge from node $i$ to node $j$ in the ground truth and predicted graphs, respectively. $\mathbf{1}(\cdot)$ is the indicator function, which returns 1 if $E_{ij} \neq \hat{E}_{ij}$ and 0 otherwise.
+\paragraph{Evaluation metrics} We evaluate both the effectiveness and efficiency of structure learning algorithms.
+For effectiveness, we use two well-established metrics: \textbf{Structural Hamming Distance (SHD)} and \textbf{Normalized Hamming Distance (NHD)}.
+To compute SHD, both the predicted graph and the ground-truth DAG are first converted into their corresponding completed partially directed acyclic graphs (CPDAGs).
+SHD is then defined as the number of edge modifications, including insertions, deletions, or reversion, required to make the predicted CPDAG identical to the ground-truth CPDAG.
+NHD is a variant of SHD that offers a scale-invariant measure of structural difference.
+Following \cite{khatibi2024alcm}, for a graph with $N$ nodes, NHD is calculated as $\sum_{i=1}^N\sum_{j=1}^N\frac{1}{N^2}\cdot \mathbf{1}(E_{ij}\neq \hat{E}_{{ij}})$, where $E_{ij}$ and $\hat{E}_{ij}$ denote the presence or absence of an edge from node $i$ to node $j$ in the ground truth and predicted graphs, respectively. $\mathbf{1}(\cdot)$ is the indicator function, which returns 1 if $E_{ij} \neq \hat{E}_{ij}$ and 0 otherwise.

-For efficiency measurement, as our work goes beyond traditional data-driven algorithms and explores the use of LLMs, we propose \textit{\textbf{Query Complexity}}, which quantifies the minimum number of API calls required for a given graph size.
-Specifically, let \( n \) denote the size of the input graph.
-The query complexity can be expressed using big-O notation as \( Q(n) = \mathcal{O}(f(n)) \), where \( f(n) \) characterizes the growth rate of API calls as \( n \) increases.